 Henry Hall (center) cheers on the Cardinals at a football game with family and friends from his company’s suite in Scheumann Stadium.
 Hall will serve as a member of Ball State's Board of Trustee until December 2022.
 Ball State University, Photo Courtesy

 Ball State's newly appointed trustee reflects on his position in the Board of Trustees

-For one Ball State alumnus who will also be joining the university's Board of Trustees, service, building a relationship with the city of Muncie and building the reputation of Ball State in Indiana are what he considers important.
+A Ball State alumnus who will be joining the Ball State Board of Trustees says service, building a relationship with the city of Muncie and building the reputation of Ball State in Indiana are what he considers important.

 Henry O. Hall, president of Skytech Products Group, a manufacturer and distributor of control systems for the hearth, heating, and cooling industries, was announced by Gov. Eric Holcomb in June as one of the two appointments to the Board of Trustees.

-The Fort Wayne resident, graduated from Ball State in 1993 with a bachelor’s degree in finance.
-He also played on the football team during his time at the university.
+The Fort Wayne resident graduated from Ball State in 1993 with a bachelor’s degree in finance and played football during his time at the university.

-Being an athlete, a minority, a first-generation college student and one of the relatively younger board members, Hall believe he will bring to the board “a different point of view.”
+Being an athlete, a minority, a first-generation college student and one of the relatively younger board members, Hall said he believes he will bring “a different point of view” to the board.